MercuryTechnologies/ghciwatch/docs/cli.md

 </dd>
 <dt><a id="--reload-glob" href="#--reload-glob"><code>--reload-glob &lt;RELOAD_GLOBS&gt;</code></a></dt><dd>

-Reload the `ghci` session when paths matching this glob change.
+Reload the GHCi session when paths matching this glob change.

 By default, only changes to Haskell source files trigger reloads.
 If you'd like to exclude some files from that, you can add an ignore glob here, like `!src/my-special-dir/**/*.hs`.